cee-chen/object-fit-polyfill/README.md

 ## Demo

-You can **[view and play around with the demo here](http://)**.
+You can check out the [bare-bones demo here](http://constancecchen.github.io/object-fit-polyfill).
 Note that the plugin simply won't do anything if you're on a browser that already supports object-fit, so you'll need to test it on IE.

 ## How does it work?